SunsetFi/suntime-js/docusaurus/docs/03-type-coercion.md

 #### Sandbox Symbols

-Sandbox symbols will be converted to native Host symbols with their descriptions preserved.
+Sandbox symbols that are not well-known will produce a native symbol to represent them.
+Their description will be preserved in the host.

 ### Functions